Ernest Esclangon: Biography

 Esclangon was the President of the Société astronomique de France (SAF), the French astronomical society, from 1933–1935.
-In 1935, he received the Prix Jules Janssen, the society's highest award.

 Serving as director of the Paris Observatory throughout World War II and the German occupation of Paris, he retired in 1944.
 He died in Eyrenville, France.

+Honours

+In 1935, he received the Prix Jules Janssen, the highest award of the Société astronomique de France.

 The binary asteroid 1509 Esclangona is named after him.

 The lunar crater Esclangon is named after him.